CHoudrouge4/SNNAHDD/README.md

 2. Testing:
 	Similarly to the k-d tree, we tested the randomized k-d tree algorithm by comporing it to the naive algorithm in order to show its correctness and to compare its efficiency. the testing is done over a random set of points shosen from a uniform distribution.
 	We computed the construction time for a randomied k-d forest of size 20 over set of points of dimension equals to 25.
+	Furthermore, we tested the search algorithm for different forest size in a fixed dimension, and we computed the precision for each size.

 Graphs for some results:
 Construction time(in seconds) for 20 trees with respect to the number of points(with dimension equals to 25).